mlyknown/vue-gesture/README.md

 ```
 <vue-gesture :type="'tap'" :call="() => { changeProperty = true}" >tap</vue-gesture>
 ```
-_Where the type, of course, is changable_
+_Where the type, of course, is changeable_

 #### Configuring Recognizer Options